DevRico003/KinskiGPT/README.md

 This Python script is a web application that makes use of the Streamlit library for user interface and the OpenAI API for conversation generation.
 The OpenAI API key is securely loaded from an environment file.

+## Dependencies

+The main libraries and packages used in this project are:

+- `openai` for interaction with OpenAI's GPT-3 model
+- `os` for environment variable management
+- `dotenv` for .env file handling
+- `streamlit` for web application framework

+Please ensure that these packages are installed in your environment before running the application.

 ## Installation

 1. Install the required Python packages if you haven't done so.
 This can be done by running the following command in the project's root directory: